khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/linux-forensics.md

 Moreover, the `last -Faiwx` command provides a list of user logins.
 Check it for unknown or unexpected logins.

-Check files that can grant extra rprivileges:
+Check files that can grant extra privileges:

 - Review `/etc/sudoers` for unanticipated user privileges that may have been granted.
 - Review `/etc/sudoers.d/` for unanticipated user privileges that may have been granted.
 - Examine `/etc/groups` to identify any unusual group memberships or permissions.
 - Examine `/etc/passwd` to identify any unusual group memberships or permissions.

-Some apps alse generates its own logs:
+Some apps also generate their own logs:

 - **SSH**: Examine _~/.ssh/authorized_keys_ and _~/.ssh/known_hosts_ for unauthorized remote connections.
 - **Gnome Desktop**: Look into _~/.recently-used.xbel_ for recently accessed files via Gnome applications.